-Please note: There is a free traill from the lower falls to the upper falls too.
-But it is dangerous to climb, and 1,000 Colones ($1.60) is not worth your life, so please take care!
+Please Note: There is a free trail from the lower falls to the upper falls too.
+But it is dangerous to climb, and 1,000 Colones ($1.90) is not worth your life, so please take care!

 3. Hang out at Montezuma Beach

 Montezuma Beach is the main beach in Montezuma and a great place to relax and hang out.
 During the day, it’s filled with beachgoers.
 At sunset, it feels like the entire town is on the beach.
 And at night, people party around bonfires until the early hours.
 There’s always something happening at Montezuma Beach!

 There are two areas of the beach which are separated by some rocks.
 The small beach area on the right (if you’re facing the ocean) is the calmest area to swim in and where I spent most of my time.
 There are no big waves or currents here, and it’s a safe place to swim.

 The beach area on the left is much larger, but there can be big swells here are strong currents, so it’s best to stay out of the water unless you’re a strong swimmer.